 If there are too many applications for places, the Governors will decide which children would be offered places at Pembridge CE Primary School according to the following admissions criteria, taken in order.

-2) Pupils whose home address is within the catchment area of the school as defined by the LA and who have a sibling in school at the time of entry.
+- 3) Pupils whose home address is outside the ‘nearest school’ category as defined by postal address and who have a sibling at the school at the time of entry.

 The Governors definition of ‘siblings’ is: